 What are Class B (Unintentional) Devices?

-Contrary to what many manufacturers believe, the FCC mandates testing for compliance of both Class A and Class B devices.
-Part 15 Subpart B is an FCC rule that indicates certain unintentional devices must be tested as well.
+Contrary to what many manufacturers believe, the FCC mandates that both Class A and Class B devices must be tested for FCC compliance.
+Part 15 Subpart B is an FCC rule that indicates certain unintentional radiator devices must be tested as well.

 Examples of devices that are required to receive an SDoC or certification include:

-- Class B personal computers, and the internal power supplies and CPU boards used to make Class B computers
+- Class B personal computers, as well as the internal power supplies and CPU boards used to make Class B computers

 - Class B digital devices/peripherals